Enabling Full-Duplex LEO Satellite Systems with Non-Reciprocal BD-RIS-Assisted Beamforming: Numerical Evaluation

-To alleviate the burden of real-time updates to the scattering matrix, we evaluate the impact of the RIS update frequency on the average DL and UL sum-rate over $L$ time slots.
-The update frequency denotes the number of consecutive time slots over which the same RIS configuration is reused.
-An update frequency of $1$ implies that the RIS is reconfigured at every time slot, whereas a frequency of $\ell$ indicates that the RIS is optimized once and applied to $\ell$ successive DL/UL user groups.
+To alleviate the burden of real-time updates to the scattering matrix, we evaluate the impact of the RIS update interval on the average DL and UL sum-rate over $L$ time slots.
+The update interval denotes the number of consecutive time slots over which the same RIS configuration is reused.
+An update interval of $1$ implies that the RIS is reconfigured at every time slot, whereas an update interval of $L$ indicates that the RIS is optimized once and applied to $L$ successive time slots.
 Specifically, we optimize the scattering matrix by solving $\mathcal{P} 1$, assuming that the locations of all users in the $L$ time slots are known during optimization.
 The average DL and UL sum-rate per time slot is then calculated.
 The locations of the DL and UL devices are randomly selected within the range $[30^\circ, 150^\circ]$.

-The results in Fig. \ref{fig:L} show that the NR-BD-RIS always achieves higher performance than the R-BD-RIS and D-RIS, regardless of the RIS update frequency.
+The results in Fig. \ref{fig:L} show that the NR-BD-RIS always achieves higher performance than the R-BD-RIS and D-RIS, regardless of the RIS update interval.
 Notably, the performance gap remains even when the RIS is updated less frequently, \ie $L=5$.
 This highlights the NR-BD-RIS's ability to effectively support devices at varying locations over multiple time slots.
 This is because of its internal non-reciprocal impedance network.
 This capability significantly reduces the need for real-time reconfiguration, enhancing its practicality for implementation.
 In contrast, other two types of RIS show limited flexibility in serving devices over multiple time slots.
-Thus, they require a higher update frequency to achieve performance comparable to the NR-BD-RIS.
+Thus, they require a shorter update interval to achieve performance comparable to the NR-BD-RIS.

+{In addition, we compare the performance of the static NR-BD-RIS with update interval $L$ and the D-RIS that is dynamically updated at every time slot ($L=1$) in Fig. \ref{fig:L_ris}.
+The break-even point is at $M=16$ RIS elements.
+When the RIS has more than $16$ elements, the dynamic D-RIS outperforms the static NR-BD-RIS.
+This is because the D-RIS can fully optimize its configuration for each time slot, while the NR-BD-RIS has a fixed configuration over multiple time slots.
+Therefore, for scenarios with a limited number of RIS elements, the static NR-BD-RIS is a viable option to reduce the complexity of real-time updates.}